AmooAti/Djago-Learning/ORM.md

 ```

 ### Count
-With this method we can get count of objects in a model
+With this method, we can get the count of objects in a model
 ```python
 >>> User.objects.aggregate(Count('score'))
 {'score__count': 12}